 That all people in Minnesota who have asthma will have healthy environments and will be able to enjoy active lives because their asthma is well-controlled.

-The MDH Asthma Program works with partners across the state from healthcare systems, local public health, schools, businesses, nonprofit organizations and communities with the goal to improve outcomes and quality of life for people who have asthma in Minnesota.
-The MDH Asthma Program works to foster communication and collaboration with existing partners and looks for opportunities to establish new connections and partners statewide.
+The MDH Asthma Program works with healthcare systems, local public health, schools, businesses, nonprofit organizations, communities, and other partners from across the state to improve outcomes and quality of life for people who have asthma.
+The MDH Asthma Program fosters communication and collaboration with existing partners and looks for opportunities to establish new connections and foster new partnerships statewide.

-Minnesota is one of 25 states/territories that currently receives funding and technical support from the Centers for Disease Control and Prevention’s National Asthma Control Program.
-Since 1999, the MDH Asthma Program has maintained an asthma surveillance system to better understand and describe the impact of asthma.
-We’ve worked with partners to create asthma-friendly indoor environments and developed resources and tools for people living with asthma to increase their ability to self-manage their asthma through collaborative partnerships with health professionals.
+Minnesota is one of 24 state, territorial, and municipal partners that currently receives funding and technical support from the Centers for Disease Control and Prevention’s National Asthma Control Program.
+Since 1999, the Asthma Program has maintained an asthma surveillance system to better understand and describe the impact of asthma.
+We work to build strong community and statewide partnerships to increase linkages to care, education, and community support for people living with asthma.